-As of March 31, 2006, we owned or had exclusive rights to use at least 39 issued U.S. patents and at least 63 additional pending U.S., international and foreign patent applications.
-As of March 31, 2006, we did not have any issued or granted foreign patents.
-In particular, as of March 31, 2006, we owned or had exclusive license to the following issued patents and applications as they relate to specific products:
+As of December 31, 2005, we owned or had exclusive rights to use at least 32 issued U.S. patents and at least 62 additional pending U.S., international and foreign patent applications.
+As of December 31, 2005, we did not have any issued or granted foreign patents.
+In particular, as of December 31, 2005, we owned or had exclusive license to the following issued patents and applications as they relate to specific products:

-- Ø two issued U.S. patents with expiration dates ranging from December 2021 to April 2024, three pending U.S. patent applications, and two pending foreign patent applications relating to our OVA and OBR products; - Ø four issued U.S. patents with expiration dates ranging from August 2019 to August 2021, six pending U.S. patent applications, and 11 pending foreign patent applications relating to our carbon nanomaterials, including TrimetasphereTM nanomaterials; - Ø three pending U.S. patent applications and one pending foreign patent application relating to our DSS technology; - Ø 11 issued U.S. patents with expiration dates ranging from June 2011 to September 2022, three pending U.S. patent applications and two pending foreign patent application relating to our ultrasound technologies for medical applications; - Ø one issued U.S. patent expiring April 2024, two pending U.S. patent applications and three pending foreign applications relating to our ultrasonic technologies for weapons detection and non-destructive industrial testing technologies; - Ø five issued U.S. patents with expiration dates ranging from February 2012 to April 2020, and three pending U.S. patent applications and one pending foreign patent applications relating to our remote and secure asset monitoring technologies; - Ø two issued U.S. patents expiring April 1, 2024, four pending U.S. patent applications and seven pending foreign patent applications relating to our flame retardant, impact indicator coatings and multifunctional protective coatings; and - Ø 14 issued U.S. patents with expiration dates ranging from February 2016 to March 2024, and 12 pending U.S. and foreign patent applications relating to our various other technologies.
+- two issued U.S. patents with expiration dates ranging from December 2021 to April 2024, three pending U.S. patent applications, and one pending foreign patent applications relating to our OVA and OBR products; - three issued U.S. patents with expiration dates ranging from December 2019 to August 2021, six pending U.S. patent applications, and 11 pending foreign patent applications relating to our carbon nanomaterials, including TrimetasphereTM nanomaterials: - three pending U.S. patent applications and one pending foreign patent application relating to our DSS technology; - > 10 issued U.S. patents with expiration dates ranging from June 2011 to September 2022, three pending U.S. patent applications and one pending foreign patent application relating to our ultrasound technologies for medical applications; - three pending U.S. patent applications and two pending foreign applications relating to our ultrasonic technologies for weapons detection and non-destructive industrial testing technologies; - five issued U.S. patents with expiration dates ranging from February 2012 to April 2020, and two pending U.S. patent application relating to our remote and secure asset monitoring technologies; - six pending U.S. patent applications and seven pending foreign patent applications relating to our flame retardant, impact indicator coatings and multifunctional protective coatings; and - > 12 issued U.S. patents with expiration dates ranging from February 2016 to March 2024, and 13 pending U.S. and foreign patent applications relating to our various other technologies.

-We own 25 of the issued U.S. patents, 22 of the U.S. patent applications and 26 of the foreign patent applications identified above.
-The remaining 14 issued U.S. patents, seven U.S. patent applications and eight foreign patent applications are owned by and licensed exclusively from third parties, which include educational institutions, government agencies and for-profit companies.
+We own 20 of the issued U.S. patents, 25 of the U.S. patent applications and 23 of the foreign patent applications identified above.
+The remaining 12 issued U.S. patents, seven U.S. patent applications and seven foreign patent applications are owned by and licensed exclusively from third parties, which include educational institutions, government agencies and for-profit companies.
 We consider the following exclusive license agreements to be material to our business: